hotwax/oms-documentation/Plugins/Barcode and QR code scanner.md

 By incorporating this package, you can enable users to scan barcodes and QR codes to perform relevant actions based on the scanned data.

-For advanced usage and further customization options, refer to the official documentation and API reference provided by the Vue Barcode Reader package.
+For advanced usage and further customization options, refer to [the official documentation](https://www.npmjs.com/package/vue-barcode-reader)

 Note: Please check the compatibility of the package version with the app.